Glossary

 send_response(bot_response)

-In this conceptual code, the chatbot ensures its response is not significantly more complex than the user’s input, enhancing communication effectiveness.
+In this code, the chatbot ensures its response is not significantly more complex than the user’s input, enhancing communication effectiveness.

 Research on Lix